Home Secretary: Responsibilities

 Formerly, the home secretary was the minister responsible for prisons and probation in England and Wales; however in 2007 those responsibilities were transferred to the Ministry of Justice under the lord chancellor.

-In addition, from 1894 the home secretary was required to attend royal births to ensure that the baby and potential heir to the throne was a descendent of the monarch, and not an imposter.
-This practice was discontinued by King George VI shortly before the birth of Prince Charles in 1948.

 History

 The title Secretary of State in the government of England dates back to the early 17th century.
 The position of Secretary of State for the Home Department was created in the British governmental reorganisation of 1782, in which the responsibilities of the Northern and Southern Departments were reformed into the Foreign Office and Home Office.

 In 2007, the new Ministry of Justice took on the criminal justice functions of the Home Office and its agencies.